Recipe: Vegan Mexican Pozole

 For this chef, it is complete madness to come to Mexico and leave without trying this delicious dish, so he has transformed the recipe for the vegan and vegetarian world to enjoy.

-Miso and sauerkraut are the ingredients that generate the key flavor of pozole, in this case.
-Shitake dehydrated mushrooms may not be the most influential ingredient in the broth (although they do give it a unique taste), but it is a protein source, and it unfolds a flavor in the mouth that is an authentic and delicious voyage into this dish.
+Miso and sauerkraut generate the key flavor of vegan Mexican pozole.
+Shitake mushrooms add a protein source.
+It unfolds a flavor in the mouth that is an authentic and delicious voyage into this dish.

 The next step in this recipe is to add the vegetables, which are the same in both recipes: onion, garlic, leek, and celery.
 These can be added into the soup as soon as you start cooking.